Rethen: Toponymy

-The Nobility of Rethen
+Nobility

-According to the family chronics, written down in 1641, already around the year 1211 "Heinrich Bethman from Chur in the land of Rhetia" received the feudality about court, jus patronatus about church and the right of hunting.
+According to the family chronics, written in 1641, already around 1211 "Heinrich Bethman from Chur in the land of Rhetia" received the feudality about court, jus patronatus about church and the right of hunting.
 The documentary mentioning of these rights was firstly found in a document from the year 1383/85.
 Based on his long-standing experience in the war service Bethmann suppositiously built his house in some kind of a water castle on a small island in the village pond.
 During the following decades the village was attacked several times by different local robber barons.
 In the years 1308, 1380, 1381 and 1388 they destroyed Rethen nearly completely.
 At one of these raids (presumably on 13 July 1381) the water castle was also destroyed.

-Consequently the masters of Rethen left the village after about 150 years of presence and relocated in Braunschweig.
+Consequently, the masters of Rethen left the village after about 150 years of presence and relocated in Braunschweig.
 Also the left Rethen, they kept the patronage right about Rethen.
 The family became extinct presumably in the 18th century.
 After the connection of the parishes of Adenbüttel and Rethen in the first half of the 16th century, the master von Rethen and the Freiherr von Marenholz (patronage right in Adenbüttel) concerted the patronage right in the combined church municipality.
 Nevertheless, in the course of the time the right went over more and more to the family of Marenholz.
 This exercised it up to the death of the last patron (baron of Marenholz-Nolte) in 1969.